makewhatis/space/docs/ref/quickstart.rst

 ::

-    git clone git://github.com/makewhatis/spacewalk-cli.git
-    cd spacewalk-cli
-    python setup.py install
+    pip install python-space

 Authenticating
 --------------

-Authenticating can be done one of two ways:
+Authenticating can be done one of three ways:

- * CLI prompt
  * Auth credentials stored in a config file
+ * Command-line Flags
+ * Command-line prompt

+Space will check in the above order for credentials and config info.
+If it doesn't find a valid config, and no flags are given with the needed info, then it will prompt for info.

-CLI prompt is going to be the easiest one-off method of interfacing with spacewalk.
+The prompt is going to be the easiest one-off method of interfacing with spacewalk.
 Simply run a command, and it will prompt you for
 your: